moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

 ## Goal

 Introduce an internal release GitLab process focused on releasing private packages targeted to  private GitLab SaaS managed instances.
-Private packages will internally ship high-severity fixes before disclosing them to the general audience.
+Private packages will internally ship high-severity issues before disclosing them to the general audience.
 Due to the nature of
 [GitLab business model](/handbook/company/stewardship/#business-model) addressing internal releases brings unique long-term challenges that will be driving Delivery-Releases work during the upcoming quarters: